 Creed refused an immediate rematch with Ali, saying that he wanted to fight another challenger first.
-It turned out to be a misstep.
-That set up Ali’s famous “Thrilla in Manilla” fight against Frazier, which many people considered a fight for the true heavyweight championship, even though it was sanctioned by neither the WBA nor the WBC.
+It turned out to be a misstep, as the WBC withdrew its support of his undisputed championship and vacated the title again.
+That set up Ali’s famous “Thrilla in Manilla” fight against Frazier, sanctioned by the WBC for the heavyweight crown, which made Ali the only three-time lineal World Heavyweight Champion in history.

 Balboa retained the heavyweight championship for five years, winning ten more bouts along the way.
 His early title matches featured impressive wins against Leon Spinks, Ken Norton, Larry Holmes, John Tate and Mike Weaver, but many felt his final fights in this stretch were lackluster.
 He was finally beaten by James “Clubber” Lang in August 1981.
 The following January, Balboa regained the WBA and WBC titles in a rematch with Lang.
 He was also named the inaugural IBC champion in 1983, but was stripped of all three belts later that year as he chose not to defend them in the ring.
 Following the death of his friend and one-time foe Apollo Creed in the ring in 1985, Balboa came out of semi-retirement for a Christmas Day 1985 match in Moscow against Ivan Drago (the man who had accidentally killed Creed in that fateful bout) in what many billed the best fight of Balboa’s career.
 However, he retired again, this time officially, in early 1986 due to concerns about the severity of the concussion he sustained during the Drago fight.